 I must admit that I never thought I would find my parents’ old telephone in a museum, but, there it was!
 That’s right.
 If you grew up in a time when your phone was connected to your wall, that very device you used to talk to your friends (whose number you had dialed from memory) is now in a museum.
 Making the scene more surreal, there are actually printed instructions on how to use said phones!
 We enjoyed this museum with another friend and neither of the girls could figure out how to “dial” the phone by themselves.
 Once they did, however, they decided to spend a few hours playing phone.
 They dialed one another, rang up make-believe numbers, and just generally behaved like pre-teen girls using a phone.
 It just so happens to be that this artifact filled exhibit looked a lot like my childhood.

 York Time Institute

 In a time when I know no one who uses a watch, the York Time Institute is a fascinating place to tour.
 This place is actually both a shop and a training school.
-Owner and master teacher Daniel Nied guides his students in a year long journey to learn not just how to repair clocks and watches and other time pieces, but also in how to make the actual parts themselves!
+Owner and master teacher Daniel Nied guides his students on a year-long journey to learn not just how to repair clocks and watches and other timepieces, but also in how to make the actual parts themselves!